KaranJoseph/DemandForecasting_SCA/README.md

 # Folder Descriptions:

-1) Adhoc (Not using in Report) -> Adhoc scripts which we used to check for outliers, initial forecasting, and time-series plots
+1) Adhoc (Not using in Report) -> Adhoc scripts which we used to check for outliers, initial forecasting, and time-series plots *Please note that the codes in this folder may not run in your system as it is not structured to be in an executable format - these are some additional codes which is not required for the pipeline*

 2) ***Codes (Main codes)***
 	- a) DataPrep.py - Run this script to prepare the division level and cluster level aggregations